-A woman makes the resistance struggle her highest priority when she refuses to accompany a man to America or Britain, where their love affair could safely continue (Conspiracy, Desperate Journey, First Comes Courage, Tonight We Raid Calais, The Lisbon Story).
-At the end of the film, she remains in her home country to keep on with the “secret war” against the Nazis.
+A woman shows that the resistance struggle is her highest priority when she doesn’t accompany a man to America or Britain, where their love affair could safely continue (Conspiracy, Desperate Journey, First Comes Courage, Tonight We Raid Calais, The Lisbon Story).
+At the end of the film, she remains where she is to keep on with the “secret war” against the Nazis.

-In Desperate Journey, a member of the underground resistance (Nancy Coleman) helps an RAF team escape from Germany after their plane is shot down.
+In Desperate Journey, Nancy Coleman, a woman in the underground resistance, helps RAF crewmen escape from Germany after their plane is shot down.

-The RAF pilot (Errol Flynn) wants Coleman to return with him to Britain.
-He says, “You’ve done your share and more.”
-She replies, “No one’s share will be done until the war is over.
+The squadron leader wants her to come with his team to Britain.
+She declines.
+He says, “But you’ve done your share and more.”
+She says, “No one’s share will be done until the war is over.
 There will be other men, from the prison camps, the concentration camps, the conquered countries.
-It’s our job — the job of the underground — to return them to the fight.
+It’s our job – the job of the underground – to return them to the fight.
 We must all do our work before we can go back to doing what we like.”

 As was actually happening between couples in the UK and the US, romance is put on hold for the duration.
 In Escape, a countess insists on staying in Germany so that her former lover, a Wehrmacht general, cannot “torture” two local residents who enabled her new American lover to get across the border.
 She promises to meet the Yank later “on 57th.
 Street.”
 The namesake of Joan of Paris, knowing it means her death, stays behind to prevent Nazis from capturing her lover and his four RAF crewmen.